morinlab/lymphopedia/CD79B.md

+---
+bibliography: 'morinlab.bib'
+csl: 'NLM.csl'
+link-citations: true
+---
 # CD79B

 ## Overview
 CD79B mutations significantly contribute to the pathogenesis of DLBCL by enhancing BCR signaling and promoting tumor survival.
 These mutations, especially when co-occurring with MYD88 mutations, define a unique molecular subtype.<sup>1</sup> This has clinical and therapeutic implications as it may contribute sensitivity to BTK inhibitors.
 In an inducible mouse model of MYD88-driven DLBCL, CD79B mutations did not accelerate lymphomagenesis but demonstrated an increased sensitivity to pharmacological BTK inhibition.<sup>2</sup> In a retrospective analysis, younger patients with MCD DLBCL that were treated with ibrutinib had significantly better outcomes.<sup>3</sup> The most common hotspot mutation in CD79B is at the tyrosine residue 196 (Y196).
 This and other common mutations primarily occur in the immunoreceptor tyrosine-based activation motif (ITAM) domain and prevent the negative regulatory feedback provided by Lyn kinase thereby enhancing BCR signaling.

 ## History
 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%